shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Formed Spell Proc

 Your Formed spells can cast themselves on a target.
 When a Formed spell procs this feature on a creature, it casts the Formed spell on them.
 Any Spell Checks in the spell’s description automatically succeed, and the creature automatically fails any Agility saving throws in the spell’s description.
 The spell may only target the single creature, even if the spell description says otherwise.
-If the spell requires sustaining, the spell can’t be sustained.
+If the spell effect is bound by your Spell Duration, you have to sustain it separately from the Formed spell that created it.

 ### Armor Conjuration